RocketPy-Team/RocketPy/docs/user/positions.rst

   The ``center_of_dry_mass_position`` is given considering the combustion chamber **and** all the tanks of the motor **without propellant**.

-With a :doc:`Tank Object </user/motors/tanks>` defined and is position known (as shown in the above figure), the tank can be added to the motor using the ``add_tank`` method.
+With a :doc:`Tank Object </user/motors/tanks>` defined and its position known (as shown in the above figure), the tank can be added to the motor using the ``add_tank`` method.

 .. code-block:: python